ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 **Pinning** in IPFS is a process that ensures that the pinned data is exempt from routine [garbage collection](../concepts/persistence.md#garbage-collection) and is therefore always available.
 In addition to [locally pinning files](../how-to/pin-files.md), you can use a **remote pinning service**, which abstracts this responsibility away from a local, individual node.
 The appropriate solution depends on your particular use case.

-If you decided you need a remote pinning service:

-1. Determine whether to you [use an existing service](#when-to-use-a-remote-pinning-service) or [create your own](#when-to-create-your-own-service).
+1. Determine whether to [use an existing service](#when-to-use-a-remote-pinning-service) or [create your own](#when-to-create-your-own-service).
 1. Follow the appropriate steps:
    - [Use an existing service](#use-a-third-party-pinning-service)
    - [Create your own service](#create-your-own-pinning-service)

 ## When to use a remote pinning service

-If you only have one local IPFS node that's always running, local pinning ensures that important data is persisted and never garbage collected.
+If you have one local IPFS node that's always running, local pinning ensures that important data is persisted and never garbage collected.
 On the other hand, if your architecture is more complex, an existing or custom remote pinning service may be useful, especially if:

 - Your local node isn't always online, but data must be consistently available.
-- You'd require a persistent backup of your local node's files.
+- You require a persistent backup of your local node's files.
 - Your local node does not have enough disk space.
 - You run more than one IPFS node, and would like to use one or more of those nodes as your preferred location for permanent storage.